 The evolutionary design is predicted to be an instant hit among customers with beefy body-coloured rear bumper, lip spoiler integrated into the boot lid, new LED tail lamps and push-though exhausts.

 Other important styling bits are sloping roofline, bolder shoulder line, sculpted front bumper, sharper bonnet shape and protruding nose section, wraparound windscreen, turn indicators on wing mirrors, newly designed diamond cut alloy wheels, S logo moved to the top of the grille and blackened A and B pillars.

-The main competitor for the third-gen Maruti Suzuki Swift in India is the Grand i10 from Hyundai which in itself is receiving a facelift in January.
+The main competitor for the third-gen Maruti Suzuki Swift in India is the Grand i10 from Hyundai which in itself has received a facelift in the beginning of 2017.
 Other rivals are Honda Brio, Mahindra KUV100 and the slightly upmarket Hyundai Elite i20 and Volkswagen Polo.